 We have grown our business by prudently expanding our offerings to add new products and asset classes, and we expect to continue to invest to add new products and expand into new complementary markets as client demand and market trends evolve.
-We expanded into China in 2017 and offer our global clients access to the Chinese bond market through our initiative with BondConnect and recently launched CIBM Direct in 2020.
-We continue to focus on that initiative and on other opportunities in China, and on expanding opportunities with clients in the Asia region more broadly.
+In 2017, we expanded into China to offer our global clients access to the Chinese bond market through our initiative with BondConnect, where Northbound trading began in 2017, and in 2020 we launched CIBM Direct.
+During 2021, we recently completed our first Southbound BondConnect transactions for various bonds tradable in the Hong Kong bond market, offering onshore investors enhanced access to oversees liquidity, pre-trade transparency and innovative trading protocols.
+We continue to focus on these initiatives and on other opportunities in China, and on expanding opportunities with clients in the Asia region more broadly.
 In addition, we have expanded our product set to include wholesale electronic repurchase agreements, as well as U.S. and European bilateral repurchase agreements, European cash equities and U.S. options for our institutional client sector.
 We also intend to leverage innovation and technology capabilities to develop new solutions that help our clients trade more effectively and efficiently.
 For example, our swap compression functionality allows clients to reduce their swap positions at the clearinghouse, resulting in significant cost savings.
 On our institutional U.S. credit platform, our portfolio trading solution allows clients to obtain competitive prices on a full basket of securities and trade on net present value from dealers.
 In addition, multi-asset package (MAP) trading allows clients to simultaneously execute interest rate swaps, inflations swaps and government bonds in a single electronic package enabling clients to achieve more competitive pricing, reduce manual booking errors and increase execution speed.
 Net spotting, which links our institutional U.S. credit and U.S. treasury markets allows clients to reduce the operational stress and financial cost of executing offsetting Treasury hedges for corporate bonds that trade at a spread to the U.S. treasury.
 Given the breadth of expertise of our sales people and management, we have the ability to focus on new client opportunities and on selling additional solutions to existing clients.